AdobeDocs/commerce-php/src/pages/architecture/modules/areas.md

 Each area declares itself within a module.
 All resources specific for an area are located within the same module as well.

 You can enable or disable an area within a module.
 If this module is enabled, it injects an area's routers into the general application's routing process.
-If this module is disabled, Magento will not load an area's routers and, as a result, an area's resources and specific functionality are not available.
+If this module is disabled, the Commerce framework will not load an area's routers and, as a result, an area's resources and specific functionality are not available.

 ### Module/area interaction guidelines